solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 sendV0Transaction, to simplify the process.
 This function will accept the following parameters:

-- `connection`: The Solana connection to the cluster (e.g., devnet).
+- `connection`: the Solana connection to the cluster (e.g., devnet).
-- `user`: The keypair of the user (payer) signing the transaction.
+- `user`: the keypair of the user (payer) signing the transaction.
-- `instructions`: An array of TransactionInstruction objects to include in the transaction.
+- `instructions`: an array of TransactionInstruction objects to include in the transaction.
-- `lookupTableAccounts` (optional): An array of lookup table accounts, if applicable, to reference additional addresses.
+- `lookupTableAccounts` (optional): an array of lookup table accounts, if applicable, to reference additional addresses.

 This helper function will: